Ahn Jae-hong (actor): 2015–present: Rising popularity

-In January 2016, Ahn and Reply 1988 co-stars Ryu Jun-yeol, Go Kyung-pyo, and Park Bo-gum were surprised by Na Yeong-seok and taken to Namibia and Zimbabwe to film the variety show Youth Over Flowers.
+In January 2016, Ahn and Reply 1988 co-stars Ryu Jun-yeol, Ko Kyung-pyo, and Park Bo-gum were surprised by Na Yeong-seok and taken to Namibia and Zimbabwe to film the variety show Youth Over Flowers.
 That same year, Ahn made special appearances in two films and played supporting roles in three others.
 At the end of 2016, Ahn returned to the stage in the opening production of director Park Geun-hyung's play Ode to Youth at the Art Forest Art Hall in Daehangno.
 Ahn played the role of Cheong-chun, alternating the role with Kim Dong-won and Lee Jae-gyun.
 The play was performed from December 8 to February 12, 2017.